run-ai/docs/docs/admin/integration/seldon.md

 ## Verification

-Run: `runai list workloads` and verify that the job is running
+Run: `runai list jobs` and verify that the job is running

 ## Delete a deployment